[Note: this is a pretty long article – but chock-full of great info if you are applying to the UCs!]

 — Magellan College Counseling (@EvelynMagellan) November 2, 2017

-You have 350 words each, in four responses, to tell them everything you want them to know about yourself – everything they don’t already know from the section in which you detail your extra-curricular and volunteer activities.
-There’s no need to repeat that information, by the way, unless you want to expand on it in a way that you can’t in the limited space you’re given in the activities section.
+You have 350 words each, in four responses, to tell them everything you want them to know about your – everything they don’t already know from the Activities section, in which you have ample space (about 500 characters per activity, award/honor, work or volunteer experience, which is more than you get in the Common Application!) to detail your extra-curricular and volunteer activities.
+There’s no need to repeat that information, by the way, unless you want to expand on it in a way that you can’t in the space you’re given in the activities section.

 Students applying to the UCs can start their applications on August 1, and may submit applications between November 1 and November 30.
 There’s really no benefit to submitting early, but don’t wait until the last minute!
 Once again, all campuses review applications independently, and most campuses notify in February or March.
 For more information, you can visit the main UC application site here.